risuorg/risu/doc/citellus.md

 Config options:
-  --dump-config         Dump config to console to be saved into file --no-config           Do not read configuration from file /home/iranzo/DEVEL
+  --dump-config         Dump config to console to be saved into file --no-config           Do not read configuration from file ${INSTALLDIR}/citellusclient/citellus.conf or ~/.citellus.conf --call-home serveruri
-                        /citellus/citellus/citellusclient/citellus.conf or
-                        ~/.citellus.conf
-  --call-home serveruri
-                        Server URI to HTTP-post upload generated citellus.json for metrics
+                        Server URI to HTTP-post upload generated citellus.json for metrics --extraplugintree extraplugintree
+                        Adds extra plugin tree structure for plugins

 ```

 Check how does it look in an execution at: